The Open Science Monitor of the University of Strasbourg

 There are two updates to consider :

-• One deals with the data themselves : publications of all types published before January 1st (unless the annual update has been carried out) Next update is scheduled in March 2026 (the last year of observation will be 2025).
+• One deals with the data themselves : publications of all types published before January 1st following the last observed year i.e. January 1st 2026 (unless the annual update has been carried out) Next update is scheduled in March 2027 (the last observation year will be 2026).

 • The other one deals with indicators observed for the previous data: indicators are updated every quarter (normally at the beginning of December, March, June and September).
 The date stays in each graph's footnote.